 The Council maintains a robust framework of budget management and monitoring to ensure pressures are identified early and action taken by directorates to manage potential variations within their cash limited budgets.
-Annually the Council reviews its Medium-Term Financial Plan to ensure value for money and the delivery of Council priorities.
-This is done through the process of developing the Councils Corporate Plan and Budget.

-In 2023/24 the council's service budgets were in deficit by £742k, and this was largely the result of inflation.
-This deficit was offset by additional in year grants being received and favourable interest rates.
+In 2024/25 the Council's service budgets were underspent by £587k, and this was largely the result of forecast pressures not materialising.